deyzir/dapp/README.md

 ```

 <br>
-very good everything is working right now  ;)
+Very good everything is working right now  ;)

-# how we can connect to website this contract
+# How we can connect to website this contract

-actually its very clear we can look 'mainMint.js file'
+Actually its very clear we can look 'mainMint.js file'
 <br>
-we used to web3 for connection to website or we can use ether.js its your choice
+We used to web3 for connection to website or we can use ether.js its your choice

 ```